Brian D. Schneider

 Life Beyond the Law

-Brian spends his free time with his wife corralling their two young daughters as they grow up in the District.
+Brian spends his free time with his wife corralling their two daughters as they grow up in the District.
 Whenever he can, he cheers on his hometown Red Sox, and his new home team, the Nationals.